bigcode-project/the-stack-v2/pull_requests_and_issues/README.md

 Downloads evnets from the GHArchive.
 Done on one thread and with a delay in order to not overvelm the server.

 ## 1_parse_issue_and_pr_events.ipynb
-Extracts Issues and PRs information from the events, groups events by Issue or PR id, combines them into Issues or PR and splits to Issue and PRs.
+Extracts Issues and PRs information from the events, groups events by Issue or PR id, combines them into Issues or PR and splits to Issue dataset and PRs data for further processing.
 - `issues` dataset is stored by default in `root_path/issues_prs_grouped`
 - `pull requests` are stored by default in `root_path/pr_grouped` for further processing